Courteous Meta-Programming in Ruby

 the original class.
 This approach is non-destructive and allows us to maintain

-a clean method chain that supports the use of super
+a clean method chain that supports the use of super.
+The super rescue nil

 and allows both greeting implementations to co-exist.
 The code is also very